yingzixu110/yingzixu110.github.io/projects/index.md

 #### Spatial Study of Gasoline Price Trend in United States
-- Visulized price trend and pattern difference of seven regions in U.S.
+- Visualized price trend and pattern difference of seven regions in U.S.

 - Developed a predictive model for future gas price in different regions of United State via time series analysis and spatial panel anlysis